-Borrowings under the \$40,000 revolving credit facility bear interest at a floating rate equal to the Prime Rate plus 0.5%.
+Borrowings under the \$40,000 revolving credit facility bear interest at a floating rate equal to the Prime Rate as of June 12, 2023.
+Previously, the rate was Prime plus 0.50%.
 The \$40,000 revolving credit facility requires monthly interest payments with the full principal balance coming due at maturity.
-The facility matures on April 11, 2024 with a rolling two-year maturity extension to April 11, 2026 providing there is no event of default.
-The rolling two-year maturity repeats on April 11 each year following 2024.
-On January 25, 2023, the maturity date was extended to April 11, 2025.
+The facility originally provided for maturity on April 11, 2024.
+On January 25, 2023, the lender agreed to extend the maturity date to April 11, 2025, with a rolling two-year maturity extension provided there is no event of default.
+The rolling two-year maturity extension repeats on April 11 each year following 2025 unless the lender provides 120 days' written notice of non-extension.

-Borrowings under the \$30,000 revolving credit facility bear interest at a floating rate equal to the Prime Rate plus 0.5%.
+Borrowings under the \$30,000 revolving credit facility bear interest at a floating rate equal to the Prime Rate as of June 12, 2023.
+Previously, the rate was Prime plus 0.50%.
 The \$30,000 facility requires quarterly interest payments and principal payments in the amount of 3% of the outstanding balance thereunder on a quarterly basis beginning on January 1, 2023.
 The facility originally provided for maturity on April 11, 2024.
 On January 25, 2023, the maturity date was extended to April 11, 2025.